 Classroom grants are funded through contributions made directly to the Nassau Education Foundation (List of our sponsors https://nassaueducationfoundation.org/sponsors), matching funds from the Consortium of Florida Education Foundations (CFEF) and through a portion of all sales of “Support Education” license tags purchased in Nassau County.

-The foundation’s largest fundraiser is our annual fundraising gala, held in January.
-This event is also a celebration of teachers and the award for Nassau County Teacher of the Year is announced during the gala.
-The Teacher of the Year goes on to compete on the state level (https://www.floridateacherslead.org/home/).
+The foundation’s largest fundraiser is our annual gala held in January.
+This event is also a celebration of teachers and the award for Nassau County Teacher of the Year is announced during the celebration.
+For 2020, the Gala was held virtually due to COVID-19.
+Due to this change the foundation was not able to meet their annual fundraising goals.
+If you are interested in helping fund classroom grants, please visit http://nassaueducationfoundation.org/donate to help.
+We appreciate your support in helping teachers and students throughout Nassau County.

 Additional funding for grants is also provided with proceeds from Florida’s “License for Learning” specialty tags.
-A portion of all sales of the “Support Education” specialty license tags are donated to the Nassau Education Foundation The specialty license plate can be found at Nassau County DMV locations throughout the county (https://myfloridaspecialtyplate.com/support-education.html)
+A portion of all sales of the “Support Education” specialty license tags are donated to the Nassau Education Foundation.
+In addition, a portion of the new Auburn University, University of Alabama, and University of Georgia specialty plates purchased in Nassau County will go to the Nassau Education Foundation!
+The specialty license plates can be found at Nassau County DMV locations throughout the county or online at http://licensetolearnfl.com.
+For information on purchasing a pre-sale voucher for one of the new college plates, visit (https://myfloridaspecialtyplate.com/support-education.html).

 The Grant Process